 - Open fires are not allowed.

-- In all other places take your rubbish with you when you leave.
+- There are no bins.
+Take your rubbish with you when you leave.

-- In all other places you will need to bring your own drinking water.
+- You need to bring your own drinking water.

 - Read camp with care for tips on camping safely and camping softly.